plone/training/deployment/ansible.rst

 We tell Ansible how to connect to remote machines by maintaining a text inventory file.

 There is a sample inventory configuration file in your distribution.
-It's meant for use with a Vagrant-style virtualbox.
+It's meant for use with a Vagrant-style VirtualBox.

 .. code-block:: shell-session